carp-lang/Carp/README.md

 * Statically inferred types
 * Live reloading of code, REPL-driven development
 * Ownership tracking enables a functional programming style while still using mutation for fast updating of data structures
-* No hidden performance penalties, allocation and copying is explicit
+* No hidden performance penalties – allocation and copying is explicit
 * Very good integration with exisiting C code

 ## The Language